Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Aurora is a proprietary technology from AWS (not open sourced)
 * PostgreSQL and MySQL are both supported as Aurora DB (that means your drivers will work as if Aurora was a Postgres or MySQL database)
-* Aurora is “AWS cloud optimized” and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS
+* Aurora is "AWS cloud optimized" and claims 5x performance improvement over MySQL on RDS, over 3x the performance of Postgres on RDS
 * Aurora storage automatically grows in increments of 10GB, up to 128 TB
 * Aurora can have 15 replicas while MySQL has 5, and the replication process is faster (sub 10 ms replica lag)
 * Failover in Aurora is instantaneous.
 It’s HA (High Availability) native.